-• DECODIDITION VARIABLE DESCRIPTION interface will display i eral of the more common Vars; selecting any Var in the NumaViewTM software ts description in the information field to its right.
+VARIABLE DESCRIPTION interface will display eral of the more common Vars; selecting any Var in the NumaViewTM software its description in the information field to its right.
 Depending on configuration, some, all, ables appear in your instrument's Vars menu.
 Conc Precision (or PRIGAS/SECGAS Precision) Sets the number of significant digits to the right of the decimal point display of concentration and stability values. ("PRIGAS" = primary gas with two or more other gases; "SECGAS" = secondary gas) Daylight Savings Enable Enable or disable Daylight Savings Time (also see Setup>Instrument>Date/Time Settings) Dilution Factor Option Sets the instrument to compensate for diluted sample gas, such as in continuous emission monitoring (CEM) where the quality of gas in a smoke stack is being tested and the sampling method used to remove the gas from the stack dilutes the gas.
-Once the degree of dilution is known, this feature allows the user to add an appropriate scaling factor to the analyzer's CO concentration calculations so that the undiluted values for measurement range and concentration are shown on the instrument's front panel display and reported via the instrument's various outputs.
-Dynamic Zero Enable Dynamic zero automatically adjusts offset and slope of the CO response when performing a zero point calibration during an AutoCal (Section 4.3).
-Dynamic Span Enable Dynamic span automatically adjusts the offset and slope of the CO response when performing a span point calibration during an AutoCal (Section 4.3).
+Once the degree of dilution is known, this feature allows the user to add an appropriate scaling factor to the analyzer's CO 2 concentration calculations so that the undiluted values for measurement range and concentration are shown on the instrument's front panel display and reported via the instrument's various outputs.
+Dynamic Zero Enable Dynamic zero automatically adjusts offset and slope of the CO 2 response when performing a zero point calibration during an AutoCal (Section 4.3).
+Dynamic Span Enable Dynamic span automatically adjusts the offset and slope of the CO 2 response when performing a span point calibration during an AutoCal (Section 4.3).
 [Enable] Software Maintenance Mode Set instrument to continue sampling, while ignoring calibration, diagnostic, and reset instrument commands.
 This feature is of particular use for instruments connected to Multidrop (Section 2.3.1.7) or Hessen protocol networks (see Sections 2.5.10, 3.4.2).
 Instrument ID Set unique identifier number for the instrument when it is connected with other instruments in multidrop configuration or on the same Ethernet LAN, or when applying MODBUS or Hessen protocols.
 (Setup>Vars>Instrument ID) Range Mode Controls range mode, single (SNGL) or dual (DUAL).
-Reset AREF (T300U only) Causes the instrument to make an auto-reference measurement and calculation any time between its automated intervals.
-(Sections 4.4 and 6.1.2.5).
-System Hours Total system runtime hours TPC Enable Enables or disables the Temperature and Pressure Compensation (TPC) feature (For information on TPC, see Section 6.5.4).
+System Hours Total system runtime hours TPC Enable Enables or disables the Temperature and Pressure Compensation (TPC) feature (For information on TPC, see Section 6.6.4).
 User Conc Units Change the concentration units of measure.